Here, we talk about three of the more popular myths about sexual health and whether they are true or not.

 If your partner is inside you at all and even for less than a minute you can get pregnant.
 If your partner spills sperm anywhere on your vagina where the lubrication can keep sperm alive, it is possible for you to become pregnant.
 Some scenarios possibly make it less likely that you will become pregnant but the risk is still there.
 If you are not using some form of protection or birth control and you are having sexual intercourse, there is a chance for you to conceive.

 I can't contract a sexually transmitted disease or pass one on to my partner because all we are doing is having oral sex.

-He lists Gonorrhea, Syphilis, HIV, Herpes, and Genital Warts among others as possibly being transmitted through oral sex.
+FALSE!
+Gonorrhea, Syphilis, HIV, Herpes, and Genital Warts among others can be transmitted through oral sex.
 For example if your partner has genital herpes this can be spread to your lips or mouth through oral sex.
 Likewise if your partner has oral herpes this can be spread to your genitals through oral sex.
-The use of dental dams can reduce the risk of spreading STD’s through oral sex.
+The use of dental dams can reduce the risk of spreading STD's through oral sex.

 Some of the psychological symptoms of PMS include loss of concentration, mood swings, forgetfulness, and irritability.

 Based on these similar symptoms alone, it is very difficult to tell these two conditions apart.
 One of the biggest signs of pregnancy is a missed period.
 But even this is not a sure sign as there can be many reasons other than pregnancy for missing a period.
 To read more about these possible reasons please read my article entitled, "My Period is Late!
 Reasons other than Pregnancy for a Missed Period."

 Likewise bleeding is possible during pregnancy.
 I bled during my first pregnancy and I talk about this experience in my post about first trimester bleeding.